Vithagan

-Vithagan is a 2011 Tamil-language action film directed by R. Parthiban, starring himself along with Poorna.
+Vithagan is a 2011 Tamil-language action comedy film directed by R. Parthiban, starring himself along with Poorna.
 The film, which has been in making since 2008, released on 18 November 2011.
 The film was the 50th film of Parthiban, has him in the role of a police officer, who is brainy as well as brawny.

 Plot

 Rowdran (R. Parthiban) is an upright cop who is fighting not only the scums of the society but also his seniors who are hand-in-glove with the goondas.
 For this, he takes law into his hands and goes on an unstoppable killing spree wiping out the wanted criminals in police files, one by one in carefully planned operations.

 But soon, the film goes from a legitimate thriller to a typical revenge drama without much warning.
 In a flashback, we are told that our orphan cop had a picture-perfect family which was wiped out by Badri (Milind Soman).
 And now to bring the don back from a foreign destination and take revenge, Rowdran who is put behind bars turns a goonda and joins Sena (another don) and takes on Badri.